Voting machines are in the news

 but anything in computer memory can be

 lost or changed.
-Computers used in elections
+In fact, computers used in elections

 have lost hundreds of ballots, and voters have actually seen their votes